Ex-Minneapolis officer pleads guilty in George Floyd killing

 ———

-Mohamed Ibrahim is a corps member for the Related Press/Report for America Statehouse News Initiative.
-Report for America is a nonprofit nationwide service program that locations journalists in local newsrooms to report on undercovered points.
+Mohamed Ibrahim is a corps member for the Related Press/Report for America Statehouse Information Initiative.
+Report for America is a nonprofit national service program that places journalists in native newsrooms to report on undercovered issues.

 ———